replit/river/README.md

 River defines two types of reconnects:

 1. **Transparent reconnects:** These occur when the connection is temporarily lost and reestablished without losing any messages.
 From the application's perspective, this process is seamless and does not disrupt ongoing operations.
-2. **Hard reconnect:** This occurs when all server state is lost, requiring the client to reinitialize its environment.
-These reconnect signaled through `session status` events.
+2. **Hard reconnect:** This occurs when all server state is lost, requiring the client to reinitialize anything stateful (e.g. subscriptions).

 You can listen for transparent reconnects via the `connectionStatus` events, but realistically, no applications should need to listen for this unless it is for debugging purposes.
 Hard reconnects are signaled via `sessionStatus` events.